 All other regulatory or agency environmental documents and permits should be added to the SWPPP in Appendix D.

-If a sensitive resource such as a historic or archeological resource is discovered during construction, stop work immediately at the location and notify the project engineer or manager.
+If a sensitive resource such as a historic or archeological resource are discovered during construction, stop work immediately at the location and notify the project engineer or manager.
+If human remains are encountered;